Haris-Aamir/Quick-Screen-Snip-and-Display/README.md

 # Acknowledgements
-Thanks to all educators and presenters who inspired the development of this tool.
+Thanks to my electric circuit teacher for inspiring the creation of this program.